Lightprotocol/light-protocol/cli/README.md

 ```

-Now you're all set up to run some CLI commands :)
+Now you're all set up to run CLI commands :)

 ### Commands